 <key name="Intel 1.5.x Sketchbook" value="D:\MyArduino\IntelSketchbook" />

 <key name="Energia Application" value="" />

-tip: all settings are optional. all Applications can optional have a SketchBook folder.
+tip: all settings are optional.
+Each Application can have a different SketchBook folder.
 The default sketchbook folder, if not provided, is read from the Arduino Ide config.
-Remeber that "sketchbook folder\libraries" is where user libraries must be located (or below the arduino ide folder for core).
+Remember that "sketchbook folder\libraries" is where user libraries must be located (or below the Arduino Ide folder for core libraries).

 tip: May 2014 the contributions path is where board and library managers store index files (.json) and downloaded files (zips,tar etc).
 It is also where the installed/expanded hardware packages are stored (such as SAM etc.).
 The current default, for Arduino 1.6.4, is based below user folder (normally "c:\users\[name]\appdata\roaming\arduino15").
 The default is not suitable if different users, such as students, logon to a single pc.
 In that case the "contributions path" is used to override the default allowing all users to share the same downloaded/installed toolchains.
 The files in these folders can be copied and/or moved freely.
 Unwanted index/staging or packge files can be removed manually but will no longer be available to the code editor until re-install.

 tip: users who would like their Visual Micro debugger to activate for ALL USERS of a machine can move the settings.xml from the "users/...../vmicro" folder to the "common program data/vmicro" folder